com-480-data-visualization/data_girls/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+This project focuses on understanding the factors that drive job transitions in the data science field.
+The visualization will explore how education, experience, company characteristics, and demographics influence an individual’s decision to seek a new job.
+By identifying trends in job-seeking behavior, we can provide valuable insights into career mobility in the data science industry.

+### Key Questions from Dataset 1 (Job Seeking Behavior)

+- **Education & Training**: Do higher degrees or more training hours lead to more job changes?
+- **Work Experience**: Are experienced professionals more likely to stay or seek new roles?
+- **Company Characteristics**: Does company size or type impact retention?
+- **Demographic Insights**: Are there gender or location-based differences in job-seeking behavior?
+- **City Development Index**: Do professionals in developed cities have better job stability?

+The second dataset can address several key problems related to salary analysis and job market trends in the data science field.
+Here are some potential problems that can be explored:

+### Key Questions from Dataset 2 (Salary & Market Trends)

+- **Salary Disparities Across Job Titles and Categories**: How do salaries differ across various job categories (e.g., Data Analysis vs. Machine Learning)?
+This analysis can help identify high-demand, high-paying fields.
+- **Impact of Experience on Salaries**: How does professional experience (Entry-level, Mid-level, Senior, Executive) correlate with salary growth?
+- **Geographical Salary Differences**: How do geographical factors, such as employee residence and company location, impact salary disparities?
+- **Variation of Salaries from 2020–2023**: How have salaries changed from 2020 to 2023?
+What trends can we observe in salary growth or decline, and how might the COVID-19 crisis have impacted these changes?

 ### Exploratory Data Analysis

 > Pre-processing of the data set you chose